TransformationAdvisor/TA.github.io/doc/ssl.md

 ---
 layout: page
-title: Configuring Ingress to use your own CA certificate
+title: Configure migrated applications to use custom certificates
 ---

 For Liberty applications deployed through TA, when Ingress is enabled, Ingress generates a self-signed certificate and key pair that is used to access the application externally via https.